-Anticipated Environmental Result Link to Policy Indicator Data Source By 2013 fine particle (PM 10) levels in the Region meet the national air quality standard.
-Air Policy: 8-1, 8-5 and 8-6 PM 10 levels, especially in Taumarunui and Taihape Horizons' state of environment air quality monitoring programme The number of confirmed incidents of objectionable, offensive or noxious airborne substances causing adverse effects beyond property boundaries is reduced by 10% over the life of this Plan.
-Air Policy: 8-1, 8-2, 8-3 and 8-4 Administration Policies: 2-5, 2-2, 2-3 and 2-5 Number of confirmed incidents Horizons' incidents database Consent compliance database
+Anticipated Environmental Result Link to Policy Indicator Data Source By 2013 fine particle (PM 10 ) levels in the Region meet the National Environmental air quality Standards.
+Air Polic yies : 8-1, 8-5 , and 8-6 and 8-7 PM10 levels, especially in Taumarunui and Taihape Horizons' The Regional Council's state of environment air quality monitoring programme The number of confirmed incidents of objectionable, offensive or noxious airborne substances causing adverse effects beyond property boundaries is reduced by 10% over the life of this Plan.
+Air Polic yies : 8-1, 8-2, 8-3 and 8-4 Administration Policies: 2-5, 2-2, 2-3 and 2-5 Number of confirmed incidents Horizons' The Regional Council's incidents database Consent compliance database